viniciusalonso/viniciusalonso.github.io/_posts/2020-01-03-introduction-to-elixir.md

 layout: post
 title: "Introduction to Elixir"
 tags: ["elixir", "functional programming"]
+description: >
+  Today I wanna start a post series with the topic Learning Elixir.
+This is the first post to introduce this wonderful technology.
 ---

 Today I wanna start a post series with the topic Learning Elixir.
 This is the first post to introduce this wonderful technology.